RonaldColyar/POI-LocalDesktop/README.md

 # Usage

 The creator of this system  is not responsible for any illegal usage of this system please use it responsibly!!

+# Inspiration

+This system was inspired by the tv show Persons of interest!